FredrikBakken/udacity_data-engineering/capstone-project/readme.md

 ## Scenarios
 How would you approach the problem differently under the following scenarios?

 1. **If the data was increased by 100x.**<br/>In case where the total amount of data is increased by 100x, it would be necessary to increase the total amount of disk space and increase the number of workers.
-This can be done by running the project/application in a cluster environment (e.g. AWS, Azure, Google Cloud, or a self-configured Hadoop cluster) with multiple worker nodes and more disks for storage.<br/><br/>
+This can be done by running the project in a cluster environment (e.g. AWS, Azure, Google Cloud, or a self-configured Hadoop cluster) with multiple worker nodes and more disks for storage.<br/><br/>
 2. **If the pipelines were run on a daily basis by 7am.**<br/>The current IoT-23 pipeline is configured to run on a daily scheduled interval at 23:59.
 This pipeline just has to be updated to run at 07:00 instead.<br/><br/>
 3. **If the database needed to be accessed by 100+ people.**<br/>In the case where the database has to be accessed by 100+ people, it would require that the **Data Warehouse** container is depolyed in a shared environment which can be accessed by multiple people.
 This can be done by e.g. having a shared Redshift data warehouse.